Biniyamseid/document-generation-nestjs-postgress/README.md

 ## User Roles

-- **Regular User**: Can create, edit, view, and list their own documents
+- Regular User: Can create, edit, view, and list their own documents
-- **Admin**: Can access all documents and delete any document
+- Admin: Can access all documents and delete any document

 ## Running Tests